on-nix/python/README.md

 ## Creating Python environments with Applications and Libraries

 First,
-you need to import Nixpkgs Python into your project.
+you need to import `Python on Nix` into your project.

 For example: